xemulat/RedditVidBot/README.md

 # Imporant Info
 It uses python3 and was tested on ubuntu.

-It takes about 30 seconds to generate a video, however this all depends on comment length
+It takes about 2 minutes to generate a video, however this all depends on comment length

 All necessary libraries are listed at the top imports

+# How to use:
+1. Run pip install discord-webhook pytube moviepy praw playwright mutagen gtts colorama
+2. Run playwright install
+3. Launch .py file

 # Example of output

 https://user-images.githubusercontent.com/40571030/175141970-2bfffd38-9501-4d13-ae44-84c3f4105ce7.mp4